HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: HUMORCHAIN Framework

 \subsubsection{Dataset Construction}

 We curated a benchmark of humorous images and generated multiple candidate captions using the HUMORCHAIN framework.
-Each image-caption pair was independently annotated by five annotators following detailed guidelines.
+Each image--caption pair was independently annotated by five annotators following detailed guidelines.
 We defined a pair as humorous if at least two annotators labeled it as ``humorous''; otherwise, it was labeled as ``non-humorous''.
 This lenient threshold was chosen to retain diverse humorous expressions while filtering out clearly non-humorous cases.
+This human annotation process incorporates human preference, which not only establishes a high-quality benchmark for humor discrimination but also effectively mitigates the inherent biases introduced during the operation of the prompt framework in the humor generation pipeline.